rgbkrk/developer.rackspace.com/src/site_source/_posts/2015-01-20-how-did-we-serve-more-than-20000-ipython-notebooks-for-nature.md

 ## Closing up

 We love IPython notebooks, the overall architecture that has been built out here, and hope to keep supporting Open Source projects do interesting things on the internet in a way that benefits community, technology, and the whole ecosystem.

+We didn't expect to build a system that would let people create user environments they could use for teaching and tutorials.
+I'm incredibly humbled that [Nikolay Koldunov](https://twitter.com/koldunovn) used it for [a tutorial at YaC 2014](http://koldunov.net/?p=950) while it was still in its infancy.